 - a.
 Analyze a problem or case, - b.
 Identify steps necessary for problem solving, - c.
 Apply the steps identified for solution, - d.
-Validate the results, - e.
+Verify the results, - e.
 Report the results in an understandable and timely manner.

-Outcome 4: Demonstrate preparation for continued pursuit of courses leading to a baccalaureate degree in business.
+Outcome 4: Demonstrate preparation for continued pursuit of courses leading to employment.